* Students that are currently enrolled at ACS and returning next school year DO NOT need to re-apply for admission. *

 Alamance Community School opened in August 2020 serving Kindergarten - 3rd grade

 The school intends to add a grade level each academic year until our school is K-8th.
 For the academic year 2022-2023, we will serve grades Kindergarten - 5th grade.

 Class size: approximately 20 students

-Specials/Electives offered will include PE, Art, Music, STEM and Project Connections
+Specials/Electives offered will include PE, Art, Music, STEM and Global Connections

 School Hours are: